 where $y \in (0, \infty)$ and $\omega \in [0, 2\pi)${\rm;} the integrals are convergent conditionally. \end{lem} \begin{proof}[Proof of Lemma \ref{lem: gamma, 0}] By \cite[3.761 9]{G-R} and \cite[Lemma 4.4]{Qi-BE}, the integrals in \eqref{app: int = gamma, R} and \eqref{app: int = gamma, C}, respectively, are equal to $ 2 (2\pi y)^{-2\varnu} \Gamma (2\varnu) \cos (\pi \varnu) $ and $ 2 (2\pi y)^{-2 \varnu} \Gamma ( \varnu)^2 \sin (\pi \varnu) $, and we arrive at the right-hand sides of \eqref{app: int = gamma, R} and \eqref{app: int = gamma, C} by the duplication and the reflection formulae for the gamma function. \end{proof}

-However, the interchange of the order of integration is not quite rigorous as the double integral does not converge absolutely.
-To justify this, we introduce an exponential factor $\exp (- 2 \pi \vepsilon |r|)$ or $\exp (- 4 \pi \vepsilon |r|)$ in the $r$-integral, use the following Lemma \ref{lem: gamma, 1} instead of Lemma \ref{lem: gamma, 0}, and proceed to the limit as $\vepsilon \ra 0$.
+However, the change of the order of integration is not quite rigorous as the double integral does not converge absolutely.
+To justify this, we introduce an exponential factor $\exp (- 2 \pi \vepsilon |r|)$ or $\exp (- 4 \pi \vepsilon |r|)$ in the $r$-integral to ensure absolute convergence.
+To evaluate the $r$-integral, we use the following Lemma \ref{lem: gamma, 1} instead of Lemma \ref{lem: gamma, 0}.
+Finally, we proceed to the limit as $\vepsilon \ra 0$ to conclude the proof.
 In view of the duplication and the reflection formulae for the gamma function, \eqref{app: int = gamma, R, 1} and \eqref{app: int = gamma, C, 1} are the limiting forms of \eqref{app: int = gamma, R} and \eqref{app: int = gamma, C}, respectively.
 For the complex case, note that

 by the Gauss formula.

 \begin{lem} Let $\vepsilon > 0$.
 For $ \mathrm{Re} ( \varnu ) > 0$, we have

 and